codurance/site/_posts/2018-10-01-safety-musings.md

 ### Operation Kinds

 In the above definition of Functional Programming we talked about immutability of state.
 That is one of the two ways that you could have side effects on a program.
 The second type of side effect that can happen in a program is the communication with external systems to the program: Console, clock, database, web, ...
 If we follow the idea above that we can establish constraints around different parts of the language, we can as well establish constraints around side effects created by accessing those external systems.
 I can say that an operation is an effectful operation if they access those systems, and any other operation that calls it, it is, by extension, an effectul operation as well.
 If you are into Functional Programming, this probably rings a few bells for you.
 These restrictions exist in Haskell, through the use of the IO Monad.
-After further discussions with my colleagues, I thought about this distinction, that sadly is conflated with types on Haskell (though pro bably, from a design point of view, is the easiest thing to add).
+As I was discussing with my colleagues I thought about this construct as separate of type, even if in Haskell they are somehow conflated (though probably, from a design point of view, is the easiest thing to add).

 Another example that could be useful are static methods.
-A static method on most OOP languages can call other static methods on the class, can call static variables, but cannot call non-static methods on the object.
+A static method on most OOP languages can call other static methods of the class, can call static members of the class, but cannot call non-static methods on the object.
+The only way to call dynamic methods is if the receiving object is either pass as a parameter to the static method or if it is created within the static method.

 Could I design a structured language where operation kinds for external access are explicit?
 I see no reason why not.
 Could I design an OOP language where operation kinds for external access are explicit?
 I see no reason why not.

 Of course you can go go against what the language provides: If you write an IO function at the deepest level of your Haskell application you still create a valid application.
 The only issue is that now you have to declare every single function on the chain has to declare also that is an IO operation.
 The code becomes a pain to write (and probably once you start mixing with other monads means that you need to write an awful lot of unnecessary code).